idevisser/OAPIF-PDOK-INSPIRE/requirements/readme.md

 ## Requirements

-The requirements can be found in this folder
+The requirements can be found in this folder in the downloadable xls file.

 An aditional requirement could be testing with: https://github.com/opengeospatial/ets-ogcapi-features10 and Linda wrote: